3M Military Earplugs

 3M Earplugs Left U.S. Troops and Veterans with Tinnitus and Hearing Loss

-Thomas J. Henry is representing U.S. service members and veterans nationwide who have developed hearing loss and tinnitus from the use of defective combat earplugs manufactured by 3M and Aearo Technologies.
-The defective military earplugs were issued from 2003 to 2015 to troops deployed in Afghanistan, Iraq, Pakistan, Somalia, Libya, and the Indian Ocean.
+Thomas J. Henry is representing U.S. service members and veterans nationwide who have developed hearing loss and tinnitus because of defective combat earplugs manufactured by 3M and Aearo Technologies.
+The defective military earplugs were issued from 2003 to 2015 to troops deployed in Afghanistan, Iraq, Pakistan, Somalia, Libya, and the Indian Ocean and were also used during training.